How to Draw a Cute Cartoon Cat: Easy Steps for Kids

 Add in those details on the face.
 A simple upside down triangle works great for the nose, and a couple little slashes for whiskers.

 Now, as we mentioned above, there are SO many ways to do the eyes.
-One fun way to do them - which I also did on my How To Draw A Cartoon Zombie article - is to make it look as though there is a block inside the head and you are seeing a part of it through the two eye sockets.
+One fun way to do them is to make it look as though there is a block inside the head and you are seeing a part of it through the two eye sockets.
 The top edge of the pupils appears to connect, so it gives the illusion of a single shape tucked away in there.

 As a variation, you can make it more of a ball shape instead of a block.